strimzi/strimzi.github.io/_posts/2021-03-23-connector-build.md

 ## Conclusion

-In that blog post we show you how easily is to setup KafkaConnect with your custom connectors just with kubectl and Strimzi.
+In this blog post we show you how easily is to setup Kafka Connect with your custom connectors just with kubectl and Strimzi.
 You don't need to download anything.
 You don't need to build anything.
-You just need to create KafkaConnect and profit from it!
+You just need to create `KafkaConnect` resource and use it!